-As the Content Manager for the Beckley Foundation, Sasha explores effective ways to tell stories about psychedelic science and drug policy reform.
+As the Communications Manager for the Beckley Foundation, Sasha explores effective ways to tell stories about psychedelic science and drug policy reform.
 With a background in literature and psychology, he is keen to make use of emerging forms of communication to inform the dialogue around drug prohibition and the place of psychedelics in modern society.
 Most recently Sasha has been creating videos and animations to disseminate the work of the Foundation.
 He has presented on reframing psychedelics and about psychedelics in film, TV and the media.

 Having always been passionate about life, consciousness and the human psyche, Irene first studied biology, where she specialised in neuroscience, followed by an MSc and a PhD in Cognitive Neuroscience and Neuroimaging at the University of York.